 The penalties for conviction of grand theft in California can be severe, including a felony and years in custody.
 If you are facing charges of grand theft, the professional and personal fallout can be devastating, especially considering how you will be perceived by future employers or members of the community.
 Don’t leave your future and your freedom to chance.
 Enter the courtroom with an experienced San Diego defense attorney by your side.
 Call David P. Shapiro Criminal Defense Attorneys and schedule a case evaluation today.
 Want to learn more about Grand Theft in San Diego right now?
 Download our free Survival Guide for Those Accused of a Theft Crime in San Diego.

-Grand Theft and California Penal Code 487
+Grand Theft in San Diego (California Penal Code 487)

 There’s an unfortunate saying in San Diego: come on vacation, leave on probation.
 The State of California has earned a reputation for aggressive prosecution.
 If you have been charged with grand theft, you are facing charges under California Penal Code 487.
 According to PC 487, suspected thefts involving any of the following may lead to charges of grand theft: